-So we went searching for Tasmanian Pepper on farms in the far north west corner of Tasmania, in the Tarkine.
+So we went searching for pepperberry on farms in the far north west corner of Tasmania, in the Tarkine.
 And thus began Tarkine Pepper.

 In the following year 2016 we found ourselves in need of quince to make our Peppy Quince Paste.
 Again we could have just bought some from a commercial orchard.
 But instead we started Taz Urban Harvest and collected 1.35 tonnes of quince from backyards all around Hobart.